Mexico: Education

 In 2020, the literacy rate in Mexico was 95.25%, a slight increase from 94.86% in 2018, and significantly higher than 82.99% in 1980.
 Literacy between males and females is relatively equal.

 According to most rankings, the publicly funded National Autonomous University of Mexico (UNAM) is the best university in the country.
-Other prominent public universities include the National Polythechnic Institute, the Metropolitan Autonomous University, the University of Guadalajara and the Autonomous University of Nuevo León and El Colegio de México.
+Other prominent public universities include the National Polytechnic Institute, the Metropolitan Autonomous University, the University of Guadalajara and the Autonomous University of Nuevo León and El Colegio de México.

 In terms of private academic institutions, among the most highly ranked is the Monterrey Institute of Technology and Higher Education.
 Other prominent private universities include Universidad Iberoamericana, Universidad Panamericana, ITAM and Universidad Anáhuac.